Application Instructions

 Financing Your Education

-• US based students: CCAPS offers modest financial need-based scholarships to eligible students, and a limited number of merit-based scholarships.
+- US-based students: CCAPS offers modest financial need-based scholarships to eligible students.
 However, in most cases students work while going to school in order to cover living expenses and pay tuition out of pocket, including health insurance.
+Eligible students seeking a financial need-based CCAPS scholarship beginning the term they are admitted are encouraged to apply for fall admission.
+If admitted for spring semester, eligible students can apply for need-based CCAPS scholarships for the following summer and/or fall terms.

-• International students: Are not eligible for federal financial aid or CCAPS scholarships and must show financial evidence showing that they can cover tuition, living expenses, and the Student Health Benefit plan health insurance during their period of study.
+- International students: International students are not eligible for federal financial aid or CCAPS scholarships and must provide financial evidence showing that they can cover tuition, living expenses, and the Student Health Benefit plan health insurance during their period of study.
 To learn more about planning for these expenses, visit Plan Your Expenses or make an appointment with International Student and Scholar Services (ISSS).

 Employer Reimbursement